blacktop/go-foundationmodels/README.md

 - **Memory safety**: Automatic C string cleanup and proper resource management
 - **Error resilience**: Graceful initialization failure handling
 - **Self-contained**: Embedded Swift shim library with automatic extraction
+- **Structured logging**: Go slog integration with debug logging for both Go and Swift layers

+> [!WARNING]
+> I've noticed Apple's model is very finicky and is overly cautious and may refuse when answering any questions.

 ## Requirements